DataDog/glommio/README.md

 * The existing API is still evolving
 * There are still some uses of unsafe that can be avoided
 * There are features that are critical for a good thread per core system that are not implemented yet.
-The top two are:
+The top one being:
-  * communication channels between executors so we can pass `Send` data.
   * per-shard memory allocator.

 Want to help bring us to production status sooner?
 PRs are welcome!